Registration

 The normal load for a semester is usually one-eighth of the total number of credit hours required for the degree toward which the student is working.
 That load is normally 15-18 hours per fall and spring semesters.
 The normal load for a summer session is two courses (6-7 semester hours).
 The normal load for an intersession is 3 hours.

-A full-time student, defined as one carrying a minimum of 12 semester hours, is expected to register each semester for a normal load of work.
-A student registered for fewer than 12 semester hours is considered a part-time student.
+A full-time student, defined as one carrying a minimum of 12 semester hours, is expected to enroll each semester for a normal load of work.
+A student enrolled for fewer than 12 semester hours is considered a part-time student.
 Only hours for which a student is currently enrolled at Texas A&M University-Kingsville can be used toward certification of enrollment.

 Prerequisites